-Discover new ways to help students and young people manage their emotions – and improve academic performance.
+Discover new ways to help students and young people overcome anxiety – and live mentally healthier lives.

 Really useful, so much information was covered – lots of great ideas to try.

 This hugely informative, far-reaching webinar gives you essential new information and fast, effective techniques to lower anxiety levels and unblock thinking in students and young people.

 - How anxiety contributes to poor learning, reduces motivation, causes writer’s block, freezes students’ ability to remember what they’ve learned, impacts negatively on exam performance etc

 - New insights into why so many of our students and young people experience anxiety today – and the serious impact this can have on their mental health (in some cases leading to suicide)

 - The important links between learning and emotion

 - Key factors to remember when you’re working with anxious students and young people

 - How bullying, and other traumatic events, can cause anxiety – and what to do